Deadpool (film): Home media

 Deadpool was released for digital download on April 26, 2016, moved up from the physical home media release, which came on May 10.
 The latter release, for Blu-ray and DVD, included behind-the-scenes featurettes, deleted scenes, a blooper reel, and two audio commentaries: one by Tim Miller and Deadpool co-creator Rob Liefeld, and another by Reynolds, Reese, and Wernick.
 On November 7, Fox rereleased the film and its special features on Blu-ray for the holiday season, as Deadpool's Holiday Blu-ray package.
 The film was re-released again in April 2018 in a Deadpool Two Year Anniversary Edition Blu-ray package, with collectible covers as well as "stickers, car decals, temporary tattoos and a set of paper dolls".
 A 4K UHD Steelbook version was also released exclusively through Best Buy featuring original artwork.
 Deadpool was made available on Disney+ in most regions excluding the United States on February 23, 2021, as part of the streamer's launch of the new Star hub which focused on adding more mature content.
 As of July 2022, the film was also made available to stream on Disney+ in the United States, alongside Logan (2017) and Deadpool 2, marking the first R-rated films available on the streaming service in the U.S. region.

 Reception

 Box office

-Deadpool grossed $373.1 million in the United States and Canada and $420 million in other countries for a worldwide total of $797.1 million, against a budget of $56.7 million.
+Deadpool grossed $363 million in the United States and Canada and $419.8 million in other countries for a worldwide total of $782.8 million, against a budget of $56.7 million.
 It broke many records with its opening weekend gross across the world, and went on to become the highest-grossing X-Men film, as well as the ninth-highest-grossing film of 2016.
-Deadline Hollywood calculated the net profit of the film to be $317 million, when factoring together all expenses and revenues for the film, making it the second-most profitable release of 2016 and the second most profitable film of all time behind Joker (2019).
+Deadline Hollywood calculated the net profit of the film to be $317 million, when factoring together all expenses and revenues for the film, making it the second-most profitable release of 2016.
 When discussing potential reasons for the film's surprise success, the site highlighted its marketing campaign.
 It also became the highest-grossing R-rated film of all time, dethroning The Matrix Reloaded (2003) until being beaten by Joker in 2019.